Netflix Long Term View

 Our domestic margin structure is mostly set top down.
 For any given future period, we estimate revenue, and decide what we want to spend, and how much margin we want in that period.
 Competitive pressures in bidding for content would lead us to have slightly less content than we would otherwise, rather than overspending.
 The same is true for our marketing budget.
 The output variable is membership growth that those spending choices influence.

 The margin structure we have chosen is to grow content spending plus marketing slightly more slowly than we grow revenue, and in the USA to target for now about 400 basis points of contribution margin improvement compared to same quarter of the prior year.
 A 30% quarterly contribution margin may start being achievable in 2015.
 At 30%, we’ll re-evaluate the right margin growth target, given conditions at that time.
-To the extent our contribution margin climbs above 30%, it will get harder to keep it growing at 400 basis points per year.

 The primary forces propelling our growth are our own service, content and marketing improvements, and the improvement of Internet networks and devices.
 The primary forces impeding our growth are market saturation and the broad set of competitors-for-time all improving their offerings.